louisje/shell_gpt/README.md

 ```
 You'll need an OpenAI API key, you can generate one [here](https://beta.openai.com/account/api-keys).

-If the`$OPENAI_API_KEY` environment variable is set it will be used, otherwise, you will be prompted for your key which will then be stored in `~/.config/shell_gpt/.sgptrc`.
+If the`$LLM_TOKEN` environment variable is set it will be used, otherwise, you will be prompted for your key which will then be stored in `~/.config/shell_gpt/.sgptrc`.

 ## Usage
 `sgpt` has a variety of use cases, including simple queries, shell queries, and code queries.